aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/video-frame/_index.md

 1. Set a thumbnail for the video frame.
 1. Save the presentation.

-This Java code shows you how to add a video from the web to a slide in a PowerPoint presentation:
+This PHP code shows you how to add a video from the web to a slide in a PowerPoint presentation:

 ```php
   // Instantiates a Presentation object that represents a presentation file